Hamilton Home Closing Costs

-Buying a home costs more than the offer you make.
+Buying a home in Hamilton costs more than the offer you make.
 There are numerous other expenses that will add to the amount that you’ll need to spend.
 This purchase price checklist outlines all the costs you can expect.
 Please note that they can vary by province and are subject to change.

 The starting point in your calculations… if you’re like most first-time home buyers, you’ll need a mortgage for the majority of this!

 A tax payable to the provincial government by the purchaser upon the transfer of title from a seller.
 This tax is usually not expected by most homeowners.
 It can be sizeable.
 The amount varies from province to province and is generally a percentage of your purchase price.A tax payable to the provincial government by the purchaser upon the transfer of title from a seller.
 This tax is usually not expected by most homeowners.
 It can be sizeable.
 The amount varies from province to province and is generally a percentage of your purchase price.

 If you are a first time home buyer you are eligible for a rebate(maximum $2,000)